amk6846/Nike-Clone-React-Next/README.md

 # Nike-Clone-React-Next
-Developed a single-page Nike clone using React and Next.js, featuring a clean layout with non-functional buttons and high-quality images.
-This project demonstrates my skills in creating visually appealing and responsive web designs.
+Developed a single-page Nike clone using React, Next.js, and Tailwind CSS.
+The project features a clean layout with non-functional buttons and high-quality images, showcasing my ability to create visually appealing and responsive web designs with modern styling techniques.